alimuratov/handheld_scanner/README.md

 # Handheld Scanner Project

 This flowchart consist of what we have done to create the handheld scanner.
-It is not a comprehensive explanation of the entire system as a lot of the drivers exist and we just modify the code to accomodate to our system.
+It is not a comprehensive explanation of the entire system as a lot of the drivers exist and we modify the code to accomodate to our system.

 ![Image](https://github.com/user-attachments/assets/bf744867-0a9c-487e-a34b-5c6f75abcffc)

 ## Overview